-Updated 3/8/2018 (originally shared by my dear friend, Sandi from Fearless Dining.
+Updated 10/2019 (originally shared by my dear friend, Sandi from Fearless Dining.
 She helped me enjoy maternity leave when I had my second daughter by sharing one of my favorite recipes from my cookbook here with you.)

-Giant Gluten-Free Chocolate Chip Cookies
+The Best Gluten-Free Chocolate Chip Cookies Recipe

 This really is one of my favorite cookie recipes, hands down!
 I often use it as a base when I head into the kitchen to create a new cookie recipe.